TassioCarmo/havard-cs50x-week2-arrays/README.md

   }
 ```

-the purpose of an array is not to save space.
-It's to eliminate having multiple variable names because that gets very messy quickly.
+the purpose of an array is not to save space.but to eliminate having multiple variable names, Otherwise it gets very messy quickly.

-In C, strings end with a special character, '\0', or a byte with all eight bits set to 0, so our programs have a way of knowing where the string ends.
+### In C, strings end with a special character, '\0' called nul, or a byte with all eight bits set to 0, so our programs have a way of knowing where the string ends.
 This character is called the null character, or NUL.

 <img src = "https://cs50.harvard.edu/x/2022/notes/2/string.png">